Predeploys

 StandardL2TokenCreated

-It MUST trigger when createOptimismMintableERC20WithDecimals, createOptimismMintableERC20 or createStandardL2Token are called.
+It MUST trigger when createOptimismMintableERC20WithDecimals, createOptimismMintableERC20 or createStandardL2Token is called.
 This event exists for backward compatibility with legacy version.

 event StandardL2TokenCreated(address indexed remoteToken, address indexed localToken);